Croatia

 The first two letters denote the district where VU stands for Vukovar.

-Current temporary tourist series since 1st January 1992 in green on white.
+Current temporary tourist series since 1st January 1992 in green on white with red and blue lines at both top and bottom.

 The registration consists of two letters, followed by the national crest, three numerals, a hyphen and two letters.